 RECOVER is an acronym that stands for the REassessment Campaign On VEterinary CPR.
-The initiative was spearheaded by two Diplomates of the American College of Veterinary Emergency and Critical Care, Dr. Dan Fletcher and Dr. Manual Boller.
+The initiative was spearheaded by two Diplomates of the American College of Veterinary Emergency and Critical Care, Dr. Dan Fletcher and Dr. Manuel Boller.
 More information and most of the information noted below is from the recoverinitiative.org website.

 Volunteer work from over 100 veterinary specialists helped to evaluate and assess all available research in CPR and the first set of guidelines for veterinary CPR were published in the Journal of Veterinary Emergency and Critical Care in 2012.
 This information is available through open access at the following web address: https://onlinelibrary.wiley.com/toc/14764431/22/s1.

 Using the information that was published in these guidelines, a RECOVER-based certification system for veterinary professionals was developed.
 This is divided into Basic Life Support (BLS) and Advanced Life Support (ALS) sections.
 Basic life support involves the use of one or two rescuers to provide breathing and chest compressions.
 ALS involves the recognition and specific treatment of specific arresting rhythms.

 Veterinary professionals can achieve the status of a Certified RECOVER BLS Rescuer by taking an online prerequisite course followed by a hands-on in-person workshop to achieve certification as a RECOVER ALS Rescuer, both of which qualify for Continuing Education.
 This is the only CPR certification recognized by the Veterinary Emergency and Critical Care Society.
 A course for first responders, pet owners and handlers is in development and a course to be certified as a Certified RECOVER Instructor is also available for advanced practitioners.